A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

-Mother’s Day is a time for togetherness—and consumers agree.
-84% said that they’d prefer to spend this holiday with their family, according to a recent survey conducted by Klaviyo.
+Consumers agree Mother’s Day is a time for togetherness: 84% would prefer to spend this holiday with their family, according to a recent survey conducted by Klaviyo.

 As you begin to create your Mother’s Day email marketing campaign, it’s important to keep in mind that everyone’s experience with their mothers and motherhood may look a little different.